roosta/i3wsr/README.md

 assign [class="(?i)firefox"] number 1
 ```

+### Keeping part of the workspace name

-If you're like me and don't necessarily bind your workspaces to only numbers, or
+If you're like me and don't necessarily bind your workspaces to only numbers,
-you want to keep a part of the name constant you can do like this:
+or you want to keep a part of the name constant you can do like this:

 ```
-bindsym $mod+q workspace number 1:[Q]
-assign [class="(?i)firefox"] number 1:[Q]
+set $myws "1:[Q]" # my sticky part bindsym $mod+q workspace number $myws assign [class="(?i)firefox"] number $myws
 ```

 This way the workspace would look something like this when it gets changed: